 The read function consists of reading the address fields and then the data fields.
-The critical interface lines associated with a read function are the Index, Byte Clock (to generate sector), Read Enable, Read Data, and Read Clock lines.
+The critical interface lines associated with a read function are the Index, Byte Clock (to generate sector).
+Read Enable, Read Data, and Read Clock lines.

-• Address-Field Read (See Figure 25 and 26)
+• Address-Field Read (See Figure 24 and 25)

 The location of the address field is defined relative to the Sector (Index) pulse.
-To recover the address field, the controller waits for the leading edge of a Sector (or Index) pulse; 80 ±4 servo clock periods after the leading edge of a sector (or Index) pulse, Read Enable should be activated.
+To recover the address field, the controller waits for the leading edge of a Sector (or Index) pulse; $80 \pm 4$ servo clock periods after the leading edge of a sector (or Index) pulse, Read Enable may be activated.
 The leading edge of Read Enable forces the phase-locked oscillator to synchronize on the PLO sync field.
 Read Enable also enables the read output of the data separator after frequency and phase synchronization is established.